Spyy004/LifeList/README.md

 -   Goal creation and management: Users can easily create new goals, set deadlines, and organize them into categories for better management.

 -   Deadline reminders: LifeList allows users to set reminders for goal deadlines, helping them stay on track and focused.
+(WIP)

 -   Progress tracking: Users can track their progress towards their goals, with visual indicators showing the completion status.